 People aged 18-25 can apply to do fully-funded placements lasting three months in a number of developing countries, including Bangladesh, through the International Citizen Service (ICS) programme.

-UK and Bangladeshi volunteers on our ICS Entrepreneur programme work in the country with entrepreneurs in the handloom industry to grow their businesses.
+UK and Bangladeshi volunteers on our ICS programme work in the country with entrepreneurs in the handloom industry to grow their businesses.
 Tasks include market research, business development, marketing and support with the entrepreneurs’ businesses.

 Find out about International Citizen Sevice.